riverlane/deltalanguage/examples/tutorials/README.rst

-  `VizTracer <https://github.com/gaogaotiantian/viztracer>`_ can be used to produce performance reports like this one (:download:`viztracer_example.html`) that visualize the multithreaded simulation of the graph.
+  `VizTracer <https://github.com/gaogaotiantian/viztracer>`_ can be used to produce performance reports like this one (:download:`viztracer_example.html`) that visualise the multithreaded simulation of the graph.

 ..
 TODO::
   Add a tutorial on node testing in a testbench graph.
   It means that a node of interest can be places in a new graph where inputs are generated via interactive nodes or helper nodes from primitives.
-  Then the node's outputs are gathered and used to analyse it's performance.
+  Then the node's outputs are gathered and used to analyse its performance.
   In a sense this is an analogue of unit testing for nodes.

 Deltaflow and FPGA